Stripe vs PayPal vs Paddle: Fee Breakdown (2026)

 | Payout to non-US bank | Not directly from US account.
 Payout to US bank, then transfer internationally. | Yes, direct to international bank (with FX markup) | Yes, direct to international bank |

-The payout gap: Stripe's daily payouts are a cash flow advantage, but only if the money stays in USD in a US bank.
-If the founder needs money in a non-USD currency, the flow is: Stripe → US bank (Mercury/Wise) → currency conversion → local bank.
+Stripe's daily payouts sound great until you need the money in a non-USD currency.
+Then the flow becomes: Stripe to US bank (Mercury/Wise), currency conversion, then local bank.
 Each step adds time and cost.
-Paddle's monthly payout schedule is slower but arrives in the founder's chosen currency directly.
+Paddle pays monthly, which is slower, but the money arrives in your chosen currency directly.

 Platform dependency and switching risk